 This article may contain references to some of our advertising partners.
 Should you click on these links, we may be compensated.
 For more about our advertising policies, read our full disclosure statement here.

-Investing can be a very personal thing.
-Some people favor the set-it-and-forget-it approach of automating contributions to a mutual fund or exchange-traded fund (ETF).
-Others get a thrill from choosing their own stocks and timing their own trades.
-But what if your preferences are somewhere in-between?
+Investing is a very personal thing.
+Some people favor automating their contributions while others get a thrill from choosing their own stocks and timing their own trades.
+But, what if your preferences are somewhere in-between?

-If you’d like to build your own custom portfolio, but don’t want to spend time or money trading, M1 Finance may be the solution for you.
-Let’s take a look at how M1 Finance’s key features work.
+If you’d like to build a custom portfolio but don’t want to start actively trading, M1 Finance may be the solution for you.
+Let’s review the key features of M1 Finance and explore the program’s pros and cons.